MirolimMajidov/Jobs/README.md

   </tbody>
 </table>

+Each microservice has its own image with the latest code of master branch on my [Docker Hub](https://hub.docker.com/u/mirolimmajidov/) with :latest tag.

 ## Getting Started

 Make sure you have installed and configured [Docker for Windows](https://docs.docker.com/docker-for-windows/install/) in your machine.
 After that, you can run the below commands from the the main Jobs directory and get started with the `Jobs` immediately.